rose-collectionservices/collection-services-manual/06-PHYSICAL PROCESSING/readme.md

 "Commercial recordings are not digitized and content is not available due to a risk assessment of copyright restrictions.
 A list of titles are included in the inventory for researchers to identify the holdings of the creator.
 These materials are available commercially and can be accessed via other sources."

+### 6.7.5 Processing digital media
-## 6.10 Quick Guide to Processing Born digital Physical Media [so you found some floppy disks...]
+[so you found some floppy disks...]
-Quick overview of what to do if you find born digital materials in a collection.
+Quick overview of what to do if you find digital materials in a collection.

 Link out to the born digital manual.

-## 6.11 Boxing Collections and Numbering Boxes
+## 6.8 Boxing Collections and Numbering Boxes

-### 6.11.1 General guidelines
+### 6.8.1 General guidelines
 * Processed collections should be placed into acid-neutral, archival containers.
 In the Rose, we primarily house collections in Hollinger document cases or Paige Miracle boxes.
 These boxes are expensive and should not be used for temporary storage projects in cases where the boxes will be broken back down at the end of a project.
 * Folders should be placed within the box with enough room that the archivist's fingers just reach the bottom.
 The box should be full enough that folders do not slouch, but not so full that folders cannot be removed easily.
 If a box is properly packed, a single folder can be partially lifted from the box and not fall back down.
 Partially filled or overstuffed boxes cause damage such as slumping and tearing.
 Spacers should be used when there are not enough folders to fill a box properly (usually necessary in the last box of paper materials in a collection).
 If materials have been removed for preservation or exhibition, space should be held for those materials.
 * Boxes in a collection should get numbered in a single sequence, with the exception of boxes with other naming conventions (see below).
 Numbers on box labels should say "Box 1," "Box 2," etc.

-### 6.11.2 Box naming conventions by shelving location
+### 6.8.2 Box naming conventions by shelving location

 See [Section 16.2 Box naming conventions by shelving location](

-### 6.11.3 Materials that should be boxed separately
+### 6.8.3 Materials that should be boxed separately

 **Restricted material** must be housed separately from the rest of the collection [(see 6.6.5)](#665-boxing-and-labeling-restricted-material).